 Aspen’s crate works well for travel.
 The halves secure with metal screws, well out of reach of your crafty canine.
 The latch requires firm pressure on the top and bottom to pop the door open.
 Your dog will have plenty of ventilation through every side.
 Most airlines approve the crate for cargo transportation, too.

 Downsides?
 Your dog needs a relatively calm demeanor.
-If they have any strength level, they CAN shove through the front door, as the plastic housing the wires will give under sufficient pressure.
+If they have any strength level, they CAN shove through the front door, as the wires’ plastic housing will give under sufficient pressure.
 People also felt this plastic showed quality control problems, with some finding it brittle.
 Check yours carefully.

 The downsides?
 This is honestly meant as a travel crate.
 It’s not designed for home use.
 A strong dog WILL push the door out, given enough time.
-Also, while they claim the screws are rust-proof, if you leave the crate out in the elements, they DO rust and become impossible to remove.
+Also, while they claim the screws are rust-proof, they do rust and become impossible to remove if you leave the crate out in the elements.

 Best Steel Indestructible Dog Crates